When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 Your body already knows how to connect and how to heal.

-My personal journey combined with my professional training as a Certified Sexologist, Somatica® sex and relationship coaching, Breathwork, and Somatic Stress Release, have shown me that trauma is not life sentence.
+My personal journey combined with my professional training as a Certified Somatic Sexologist, Somatica® sex and relationship coaching, Breathwork, and Somatic Stress Release, have shown me that trauma is not life sentence.

 Two things are true: trauma impacted you AND you can access immense pleasure, bliss, and connection anyway.